canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 ## Understanding the service API

-This CodePen comes with a mock service layer provided by [can-fixture].
-It supplies:
+The mock service layer provided by the starter code is implemented with [can-fixture].
+The service layer supplies:

-- `POST /api/session` for creating sessions (log in).
+- `POST /api/session` for creating sessions (log in)
-- `GET /api/session` for getting if there is a session.
+- `GET /api/session` for checking if there is a session
-- `DELETE /api/session` for deleting a session (log out).
+- `DELETE /api/session` for deleting a session (log out)
-- `POST /api/users` for creating users.
+- `POST /api/users` for creating users

 To tell if the current client is logged in: